rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 #  2. Relying Party Profile

 ##  2.1.
-Requests to the Authorization Endpoint (Authentication Request)
+Authentication Request - Requests to the Authorization Endpoint

 The iGov-**NL** OAuth2 profile specifies requirements for requests to Authorization Endpoints - for example, when to use the PKCE parameters to secure token